 Architects: Camborde Architectes

 The project is a part of a contextual approach where the setting is in line with the Cami Salie Path, which clears large playgrounds creating protective cocoons in the heart of the school.
-The school consists of two south facing levels which allows natural light and a panoramic view of the Pyrenees.
-It is divided into three separate buildings consisting of school, catering and extracurricular which are physically connected by a faceted copper roof that covers all the amenities.
+The educational building consists of two south-facing levels which allow natural light and a panoramic view of the Pyrenees.
+It is divided into three separate buildings consisting of school, catering, and extracurricular which are physically connected by a faceted copper roof that covers all the amenities.
 The edged shape of the roof combined with alternating sequences of wood and concrete frame walls create lively and dynamic designs.

 12. Råå Day Care Center

 The kindergarten is located on a scenic beach between the old Råå School and the sea.
 The structure is constructed on the surrounding landscape which consists of slightly sloping dunes surrounded by disinvite typology of small fishermen houses.
 The building consists of four groups of children each with respective group rooms.
 The rooms identify themselves in the façade as a gable of a fisherman house which also has common space in the between.
 The large windows in the façade are ideal for providing daylight conditions all year and also create close contact with the surrounding landscape and sea.